Toys to Help with Language Development for Toddlers and Preschoolers

 Magna-Tiles are on my list to buy this year for Sylvie.
 Really, I want to play with them – they are just so cool!
 I have heard that pairing them with a light table is really neat too.
 They are translucent tiles that have magnets around the edges so that they are easy for little ones to construct with.
 There are sooo many possibilities of things to build, so they are much more interesting than regular blocks.
 They have amazing reviews on Amazon too!
 (Warning: They are on the pricey-side.)

-How to Use for Language Development:
+How to Use this Toy for Speech and Language Development:

-- Learn location concepts: top, bottom, side, left, right
+• Learn location concepts: top, bottom, side, left, right

-- Learn shapes, colors and size (big/little)
+• Learn shapes, colors and size (big/little)

-- Use shape words to label pieces (triangle, square, rectangle) then use 3-D shape words to label creations (cube, pyramid)
+• Use shape words to label pieces (triangle, square, rectangle) then use 3-D shape words to label creations (cube, pyramid)

-- Work on using descriptors to ask for pieces from a partner, “Can I have a little, red triangle?”
+• Work on using descriptors to ask for pieces from a partner, “Can I have a little, red triangle?”

-- Magna-tiles can be a cooperative-play activity or for independent play
+• Magna-tiles can be a cooperative-play activity or for independent play

-- To read reviews and order on Amazon.com click here
+• To read reviews and order on Amazon.com click here

-How to Use for Language Development:
+How to Use this Toy to Promote Speech and Language Development:

 Wooden Puzzles